 Notifying Students of Host Family Placements

 Host families will be eager to get in touch with their students once all screening is completed.
 However, due to the timing of the YES scholarship announcements, we can not always inform students immediately of their host family placements like we can with CB and Core students.
-Please be assured that the Sponsored Programs staff in NY will alert host families as appropriate, once their student has been made aware of their finalist status and placement.
+Please be assured that the Sponsored Programs staff will alert host families as appropriate, once their student has been made aware of their finalist status and placement.

 School Administrator Letter